-This trope is the whole Reality Subtext both in and out universe in Demo Reel.
-Almost every main character has been burned by Hollywood one way or another, but Donnie, who was a Former Child Star whose mother was Driven to Suicide after her own career dive don, causing the bad performance for whom he is still blamed and bullied, is practically in the ashes.
+- This trope is the whole Reality Subtext both in and out universe in Demo Reel.
+Almost every main character has been burned by Hollywood one way or another, but Donnie, who is a Former Child Star whose mother was Driven to Suicide after her own career died, causing the bad performance for which he is still blamed and bullied, is practically ashes.

 Producer: Thank God we're back in Hollywood, where people treat each other right!

 - Troy Mc Clure is a washed-up movie star whose career tanked after he was caught sleeping with the fishes.
 He is shown to be incredibly vain and self-centered, and incapable of normal adult relationships.
 It doesn't help that his agent had all but abandoned him.
 He dates and eventually marries Selma in an attempt to salvage his career, but then his agent tries to pressure him into having a baby with her.
 She doesn't want to bring a child into a sham marriage, and she leaves him.
 And once again, his agent abandons him, leaving him to do "educational" films and infomercials.

 - The Critic frequently invokes this trope.
 The second singlest Running Gag of the show, aside from Sherman being a Butt-Monkey, is the constant decrying of Hollywood aiming to satisfy the Lowest Common Denominator and failing even at that.